What is Languages in Action version 2.0?

 - Advanced is designed for year 11 & 12 in Australia/ Year 12 & 13 in NZ

-Note that these levels can vary significantly depending on how much time allocation a school has for languages.
+These levels can vary significantly depending on how much time allocation a school has for languages.

 Languages in Action is available in the following languages:

-Introduction and Vocabulary practice:
+Introduction and Vocabulary practice

 This section contains listening texts which gradually increase in difficulty.
 Each text has a series of questions which initially test students' recognition of words, then move on to comprehension.
 The first comprehension questions in the section are multi-choice, then in the second part of the section students are required to write longer sentences which they can compare to a model answer.
 You can view and give feedback on these answers as a teacher.
 The questions are designed to include a variety of different question types and require students to use different levels of thinking.

 This section includes reading texts covering a variety of different text types which gradually increase in difficulty.
 Each text has a number of questions associated with it, which follow a similar structure to the listening comprehension questions.
 Students start with a combination of recognition questions and comprehension questions, which increase in complexity as the section progresses until students are writing full sentences to answer the questions.

 This section requires students to write full sentence answers to questions in the target language.
 They can then compare their answer to a model answer and then when they submit their answer, their teacher can check and leave feedback on it.
 For languages that require script, students can write in script and for languages that require accents, these are easy to include.

 This section contains communicative speaking tasks which require students to record answers for speaking scenarios in full sentences, based on written or spoken prompts.
 They can listen back to their recordings and re-record as many times as they like.
 Teachers can also listen to what students have recorded and give feedback.
 These activities allow students to practise the spontaneous production of language in a safe, non-threatening way, while building a repertoire of personal responses.